JERUSALEM* HOSPITAL, SYRIA

 This will be a teaching hospital equipped and staffed to a standard that we can train doctors and nurses with the skills and knowledge needed to provide the highest level of intensive care services in Syria.
-As an estimated 2 out of 3 healthcare professionals have fled Syria, the medical profession lacks specialist experience to teach for the next generation of medics.
+As an estimated 2 out of 3 healthcare professionals have fled Syria, the medical profession lacks specialist experience to teach and equip the next generation of medics.

 We have purchased land in a safer zone on the outskirts of an area which has seen a great deal of conflict, but this pocket has remained untouched.
 This general area is the calmest it has been since the start of the conflict and it is ideally situated in Syria to be accessible to people from other areas of the country who need critical care.

 It will serve an area where an estimated 1 million people are served by just four private hospitals.
-Those private hospitals only treat patients who can pay for their care upfront, which is not an option for many in a country where 85% of the population are now living in poverty.
+Those private hospitals only treat patients who can pay for their care upfront, which is not an option for most in a country where 85% of the population are now living in poverty.